Mo-AH/surveillance_robot/README.md

  Note that, except for the `CHARGE` state, all other states pass to the `REASONER` when the battery is low (`battery_low` transition), leaving their task uncompleted.

+---

 ## Repository Structure

 ### Package files

-This repository contains a ROS package named `surveillance_robot` that includes the following resources.
+This repository contains a ROS package named `surveillance_robot` that, besides this README, includes the following resources.
  - [CMakeList.txt](CMakeList.txt): File to configure this package.
  - [package.xml](package.xml): File to configure this package.
  - [setup.py](setup.py): File to `import` python modules from the `utilities` folder into the